-Admission to the Bradford Ohio Railroad Museum is $4/adult and $2/senior and child.
+Admission to the Bradford Ohio Railroad Museum is $5/adult and free for those younger than 21.

-The Bradford Ohio Railroad Museum: A two-story totally mechanical interlocking tower (BF Tower) is located at 501 East Main Street in Bradford, Ohio.
+The Bradford Ohio Railroad Museum: The exhibit hall has photos, video and railroad artifacts of the rail operation at Bradford.
+A two-story mechanical interlocking tower (BF Tower) is located at 501 East Main Street in Bradford.

 Admission to the Canton Classic Car Museum is $7.50/adult, $6/senior, $5 for children 6-18, and free for children under 6.